TDEE Calculator

 Calculate and compare

-Press Calculate to see TDEE, BMR, charts, calorie goals, and a PDF export layout.
-Save scenarios to compare changes.
+Press Calculate to see TDEE, BMR, charts, calorie goals, and comparison scenarios.

 BMR formulas used here

-Pick the option that best matches your weekly routine:
+Pick the option that best matches your typical weekly routine:

 Using TDEE for weight goals